-CourseMidwifery (Registered Midwife)
+CourseMidwifery (Registered Midwife) BSc (Hons)

-"Midwifery was something that found me.
-I had previously thought about becoming an early year’s teacher, so had first trained and worked as a nursery nurse.
+Midwifery was something that found me.
+I had previously thought about becoming an early years teacher, so had first trained and worked as a nursery nurse.
 I worked for about three years in the baby room at a nursery, and really enjoyed my role.
-I am passionate about families, and loved handovers and meetings where I could engage with parents.
+I'm passionate about families, and loved handovers and meetings where I could engage with parents.

 In the baby room, you form a unique relationship with parents.
 You need to build trust and compassion as the first person, aside from family, they trust to care for their child.
-This relationship was one I decided I would love to adapt to a Midwifery perspective – building trusting relationships with women and their families throughout their care.
+This relationship was one I decided I would love to adapt to a midwifery perspective – building trusting relationships with women and their families throughout their care.

-Experience is so important, not just for helping your application, but even more so for helping you to decide if it’s the right career for you.
+Get as much experience as you can.
+It's so important, not just for helping your application, but even more so for helping you to decide if it’s the right career for you.
 It’s an invaluable insight into the world you are about to immerse yourself in.